ChinaBackGo/router-config/README.md

 # router-config
-collection of scripts and config for routing
+collection of scripts and configs for running shadowsocks on Openwrt